marhop/dotfiles/README.md

 1. Make sure the following prerequisites are installed (package names are for Debian/Arch).
 In any case:

-   * The [stow] package for "installation" of the config files.
+   - The [stow] package for "installation" of the config files.
-   * Obviously, the bash, git, tmux, and vim packages.
+   - Obviously, the bash, git, tmux, and vim/neovim packages.
-   * The bash-completion package for Bash tab completion.
+   - The bash-completion package for Bash tab completion.
+   - The ripgrep package for the rg search tool.

    For Haskell development:

+   - The GHCup installer according to the instructions on its [website][ghcup].
-   * GHC, cabal and HLS via [ghcup].
+   - GHC, cabal and HLS via GHCup.
-   * Then, the [hlint] linter and the [ormolu] formatter via `cabal install`.

    For Python development:

-   * The pipenv/python-pipenv (packaging, dependency management, virtual environments) flake8 (linting), python3-autopep8/autopep8 (auto-formatting)
+   - The pipenv/python-pipenv (packaging, dependency management, virtual environments), flake8 (linting), python3-autopep8/autopep8
-     and mypy (static type annotations) packages.
+     (auto-formatting) and mypy (static type annotations) packages.

 2. Configure terminal emulator (Gnome Terminal, Putty, ...) for use with the [Nord][nord] color theme.